HashAI Price Hits $0.0005 on Exchanges (HASHAI)

 Buying and Selling HashAI

-It is usually not currently possible to purchase alternative cryptocurrencies such as HashAI directly using U.S. dollars.
-Investors seeking to acquire HashAI should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+It is usually not currently possible to purchase alternative cryptocurrencies such as HashAI directly using US dollars.
+Investors seeking to trade HashAI should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase HashAI using one of the aforementioned exchanges.

 Receive News & Updates for HashAI Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for HashAI and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.